Home » Insights » Understanding Real Estate Resale

 You decide.

 Once you develop your estimate of the resale price, the rest of the analysis of resale is fairly straightforward.
-You will need to calculate the estimated tax liability at the time of sale.
+You may want to calculate the estimated tax liability at the time of sale.
 Then, with that number in hand you can project the sales proceeds and the overall rate of return for the holding period.

 If you use RealData®’s Real Estate Investment Analysis software, you will have all of these calculations done for you.
 Equally important, the program will test a potential resale each year, allowing you to identify an optimum holding period.
 Let’s look at just the first four years of such an analysis.